eea/copernicus_quality_tools/README.md

 ```

 (4) Create a new file `docker-compose.yml` for your local deployment.
 See the files `docker-compose.igor.yml` and `docker-compose.jiri.yml`
 as an example.
-The most important setting is to edit the volumes. the /mnt/wps volume should be mounted to a writable volume on your
+The most important setting is to edit the volumes. the `/mnt/wps` volume should be mounted to a writable volume on your system.
+The environment variables which can be set in docker-compose.yml are explained in the [a NOTES.environ.txt](docker/.NOTES.environ.txt) document.
-system.

 (5) Build the docker containers and run the application
 ```